-Dahlen (1998) outlined the library of the Nordic Folk Academy as a meeting place and an information center specialized in non-formal adult education, adult learning and andragogy.
+Rostad (1998) outlined the library of the Nordic Folk Academy as a meeting place and an information center specialized in non-formal adult education, adult learning and andragogy.
 It possesses 20,000 volumes of books and 250 periodicals.
 It applies andragogy to make certain that people with low education, elderly people or people from sparsely populated areas avoid being marginalized.
+In a very practical way, Chesbro and Davis (2002) connect education on the health issue of osteoporosis (significant loss of bone density) with an application of andragogy - a process of education - based intervention with adults, especially in this case with older adults.

-The Board of Registration of Real Estate Brokers and Salespersons (n.d.) included a category labeled 'andragogy' as part of the curriculum for the 30-hour instructor course.
+The Board of Registration of real estate brokers & salespersons (No Date Given) included a category labeled 'andragogy' as part of the curriculum for the 30-hour instructor course.
 They include such suggestions as: Presenting new ideas by relating them to pre-existing learner knowledge, teach at learners' level not over their heads, show specific benefit of new material to learners, encourage appropriate learner questions, be tolerant of all, use a variety of teaching methods that will involve all learners in the learning process, build learners' self esteem, call learners by name, and present key points by using examples as illustrations.
-Also, Imel (1989) mainly concentrated on answering the question 'is teaching adults different' by answering 'yes' and 'no' regarding the use of the andragogical model.
+Also, Imel (1989) mainly concentrated on answering the question 'is teaching adults different' by answering 'yes'

+and 'no' regarding the use of the andragogical model.
 She said that it mainly comes down to the following emerging considerations for practice.
 Determine the purpose of the teaching-learning situation, the context, the goals of the learners, and the material to be covered.
 Provide opportunities for teachers to practice learner-centered methods, by engaging teachers in learning techniques especially suitable for adult students, such as small-group discussion methods, and effective use of non-traditional room arrangements.
 Select teachers on the basis of their potential to provide learner-centered instructional settings.